mongodb/specifications/source/retryable-writes/retryable-writes.rst

   <../client-side-operations-timeout/client-side-operations-timeout.rst#retryability>`__.
 - CSOT is not enabled and one retry was attempted.

 For each retry attempt, drivers MUST select a writable server.
-Server on wich the operation failed MUST be provided to the server selection mechanism as a de-prioritized server.
+Server on which the operation failed MUST be provided to the server selection mechanism as a de-prioritized server.
 If the driver cannot select a server for a retry attempt or the selected server does not support retryable writes, retrying is not